LewisResearchGroup/ProteomicsQC/README.md

 2. Setup of different pipelines (using MaxQuant and RawTools)
 3. Upload and processing .RAW files with a job queueing system
 4. Data management of input and output files
-5. User rights
+5. User rights management
-6. Data API for upload and download of results
+6. Data API for programmatic file submission and download of results
 7. Dashboard for Quality Control

-The admin view provides and overview over all proteomics runs with list and detail views.
+8. Anomaly detection with Isolation Forest and explainable AI using SHAP

+## The GUI
+The server has a simple static http frontend and admin view, generated with Django; and a dynamic and interactive dashboard implemented with Plotly-Dash.

 ![](./docs/img/example-admin-view.png 'Overview over all jobs on the server.')
+> The admin view provides and overview over all proteomics runs with list and detail views.

 ## Technology stack